jonathanyeong/personal-website-content/building-design-gut-instinct.md

 featured: false
 draft: false
 topics:
-  - UI design
+  - career
 ---
 Ever looked at a website and thought "wow, that's beautiful" but couldn't explain why?
 That's where design gut instinct comes in.

 This is a tip from [Learn UI Design](https://www.learnui.design/), a design course I'm taking.
 To be clear, I most definitely am not a UI design expert!
 There's always something lacking in my own designs that I can't quite put my finger on.

 Sure, I could use a UI library like Bootstrap to quickly create a good-looking site and save countless hours of learning what's basically a new career.
 But sites that use these libraries have a template-y "smell".

 I want to design rad sites that make someone go "ooohhh pretty".
 And to do that, I'm working to improve my gut instinct.